simonjulianl/tp/docs/UserGuide.md

 Patients related features allow you to store, edit, view, and list patients.

-Using activities, you can store your patients' details and track all of the medical conditions that your patients are suffering from.
+Using patients, you can store your patients' details and track all of the medical conditions that your patients are suffering from.

 Each patient is **uniquely** identified by its `PATIENT_ID` in the form of `PXXX` where `XXX` is a 3-digit integer.